holland-backup/holland/docs/source/config.rst

 Backup-Set Configs
 ------------------
-Backup-Set files are defined in the "backupsets" directory which is, by default, ``/etc/holland/backupsets``.
-The name of the backup-set is defined by its configuration filename and can really be most anything.
-That means backup-sets can be organized in any arbitrary way, although backup set files must end in .conf.
-The file extension is not part of the name of the backup-set.
+Backup-Set configuration files are housed in ``/etc/holland/backupsets`` with the name of the backup-set being the name of the file before the .conf suffix (e.g. 'myfavoritebackup.conf' is the configuration file for the 'myfavoritebackup' backup-set).

-Backups themselves are placed under the directory defined in the :ref:`backup_directory<holland-config-backup_directory>` section of the main configuration file.
-Each backup resides under a directory corresponding to the backup-set name followed by a date-encoded directory.
+The backups themselves are placed under the directory defined in the :ref:`backup_directory<holland-config-backup_directory>` section of the main configuration file.
+Each backup resides under a directory corresponding to the backup-set name followed by one or more date-encoded directories.

-Backup-Set configuration files largely inherit the configuration options of the specified plugins.
+Backup-Set configuration files inherit the configuration options of the specified plugins (though these settings can be overridden).
 To define a provider plugin for the backup set, you must put the following at the top of the backup set configuration file.

 .. code-block:: ini